 - Chronic pain

 - Attention problems

 - Memory issues

 - Sleep issues

 Because we look at the big picture we require all initial paperwork, previous labs, medical records and imaging (if any) to be submitted prior to the appointment.
 This gives us time to thoroughly investigate and review your history as well as come up with a tentative hypothesis/plan.
 Further testing will be done during your initial visit.
+These tests can include medical imaging and further lab testing.
 Please feel free to email the office if you have questions.

 NOTE: Paperwork must be received three days prior to your appointment.
 It is important we have time to collaborate and make a plan.
 We sometimes spend a few hours reviewing cases before a patient comes in.
 If the paperwork is not received, your appointment will likely be rescheduled.